 Jonathan: Do you feel like or do you worry that you have put your life on hold for Financial Independence by having your costs that $20,000 a year.

-Jessica: In fact, I feel the opposite.
+Financial Mechanic: In fact, I feel the opposite.
 I think dependence is easy, but independence is essential.
 If I had stayed at my job and wanted to work until regular retirement age, that would be dependence on that job and that would give me a lot less freedom.

 And now realizing that I can buy back so much of my life and do things that I want to do beyond just mechanical engineering or software engineering.
 I mentioned earlier that the degrees I wanted to pursue originally looked like philosophy and writing.
 And while it’s great to make a high salary for now in order to get me to FI, there are so many more paths to explore and I don’t feel like I’m putting my life on hold.
 Basically, because I found it so early, I’m living the same life that I would want to live and I’m preparing myself for future changes.